-12 Licences
+Licences

 May a licence be recorded against a mark in the jurisdiction?
+How?
 Are there any benefits to doing so or detriments to not doing so?
+What provisions are typically included in a licensing agreement (eq. quality control clauses)?

-Under Russian law the granting of the right to use a trademark under the licence agreement must be recorded at the RPTO.
-Without such registration the licence is not considered granted and the parties cannot refer to the licence in relations with third parties.
-The registration can be done through filing the licence agreement or excerpt from the same with the RPTO, or by filing a 'notification' form ('statement of licence') that must be signed by the parties as a separate document containing a minimal piece of information, including the names of the parties, type of licence (exclusive/non-exclusive/sub-licence) and subject of the licence with indication of number of the trademark certificate.
-No financial or other sensitive confidential contractual data must be disclosed in such notification.
+Under Russian law, the granting of the right to use a trademark under the licence agreement must be recorded at the Russian Patent and Trademark Office (RPTO).
+Without such registration, the licence is not considered granted and the parties cannot refer to the licence in relation to third parties.
+The registration can be done through filing the licence agreement or excerpt from the same with the RPTO, or by filing a notification form (Statement of Licence) that must be signed by the parties as a separate document containing a minimal piece of information, including the names of the parties, the type of licence (exclusive, non-exclusive or sub-licence), ways of use (eg, on signboards, in sales and on websites) and the subject of the licence, along with the number of the trademark certificate.
+No financial or other sensitive confidential contractual data must be disclosed in such a notification.
+Besides the above-mentioned information, typical provisions of a licence agreement may include quality control clauses, liability for breaching the contract and applicable law.

-13 Assignment
+Assignment